TECOLOGYxyz/FlowerTracking/text/ManuscriptDraft.md

 # Introduction

 For the individual plant, timing of flowering is of utmost importance.
 Precocious flowering means that the plant has failed to exploit the whole temporal window for accumulating resources before allocating energy to flowering.
-On the other hand, flowering too late limit the time for reproduction before the end of the growing season [@ELZINGA2007].
+Oppositely, flowering too late limits the time for reproduction before the end of the growing season [@ELZINGA2007].
 Further, flowering may need to be synchronous with pollinator activity for successful reproduction.
-Flowering phenology may plastically change as a response to abiotic cues in the environment, such as timing of spring, temperature, and photoperiod, but variation in flowering phenology is partly heritable and shaped by selective forces from the abiotic and biotic environment.
+Flowering phenology may plastically change as a response to abiotic cues in the environment, such as timing of spring, temperature, and photoperiod, but variation in flowering phenology is partly heritable and shaped by selective forces from the abiotic and biotic environment and thus sensitive to climate change.

-Monitoring of flower phenology at high temporal resolution is laboursome and time-consuming, particularly in logistically challenging environment such as the Arctic.
+Monitoring of flower phenology at high temporal resolution is laboursome and time-consuming, particularly in logistically challenging environments such as the Arctic.
 Consequently, simple variables are often used as proxies for the flowering phenology of a population, such as the date for onset of flowering, often derived from weekly observations of sample plots.
 Such proxies may fail to reveal dynamics in flowering phenology for example caused by changes in climate.

 Automatic image-based monitoring of flowering phenology can return phenology data for specific species at very high temporal resolution (Mann et al., in prep), but phenological responses at the individual level may be indiscernible regardless of the temporal resolution of the data at population level.
 For example, a shortening of individual flower longevity may not be directly obvious at the population level.
-Many research questions can only be explored on the basis of individual phenology data.
-For example, investigating the association between reproductive success and timing of flowering and flower longevity requires phenology data at the level of individuals.
-Similarly, such data is necessary for investigating whether flower visitation rates and/or reproductive success depends on the timing of flowering for the individual flower.
+In fact, many research questions can only be explored on the basis of individual phenology data.
+For example, investigating the association between reproductive success and timing of flowering or flower longevity requires phenology data at the level of individuals.
+Similarly so for investigating whether flower visitation rates and/or reproductive success depends on the timing of flowering for the individual flower.

 Here, we show that information on phenology at the level of individuals can be derived from image-based monitoring of flower phenology.

-Further, we present and evaluate an automatic flower tracking and filtering algorithm.
+We present and evaluate an automatic flower tracking and filtering algorithm.
+Many tracking algorithms, such as the Simple online and realtime tracking (SORT) [@sort], use Kalman filtering to predict the future location of an object by estimating its velocity [@kalmann].
+However, Kalman filtering assumes linear motion of the object and does not handle abrupt motion well.
+As the flowers are constrained in movement by their stalk, their movement does not follow the assumption of linear motion.
+We therefore base the track assignment on the minimum distance between centroids of bounding boxes.
+However, we introduce three user-set parameters that can help optimise tracking performance.

+For complex scenes with many flowers in close vicinity to each other, we suggest a conservative filtering approach.
+The approach may remove correct tracks, but the tracks that remain will have a low risk of tracking errors.
+The approach allows for confident upscaling of the method.
+I.e., when running the method on a large number of image series, it is preferable to extract individual high-confidence tracks from each series and ignore the remaining tracks.

 Tracking individual flowers enables the possibility of assigning reproductive success to the individual, for example by observation of seed set.
-Thereby, it can be explored whether reproductive success is affected by timing and length of flowering.
+Thereby it could be explored whether reproductive success is affected by timing and length of flowering.
 By simultaneously tracking flower visits, these could be assigned to the individual flower and visitation rates per flower could be calculated per flower and related to reproductive success.
 Further, any information of taxonomic grouping could refine this analyses.

-For complex scenes with many flowers in close vicinity to each other, we suggest a conservative filtering approach.
-The approach may remove correct tracks, but the tracks that remain will have a lower risk of tracking errors.
-The approach allows for more confidence in upscaling the method.
-E.g., when running the method on a large number of image series, it is preferable to extract individual high-confidence tracks from each series and ignore the remaining tracks.
+We argue that the possibility of tracking phenology at the level of individuals will facilitate investigation of a novel set of research questions and is an important contribution to the shift towards efficient and automatic monitroing of ecological processes.

 # Material and methods
+#
 ## Study site
 Toke, perhaps you can fill in some stuff here.
+NARS 2018, NARS 2019, NYAA 2019, THUL 2018.

+#
 ## The image series
 Original time-lapse intervals, explanation and result of sampling scheme and subsequent temporal resolution.

+#
 ## Flower annotations

-We manually annotated all flowers in the sampled image series using the rectangular bounding box tool in the VIA VGG annotation software.
-Further, we assigned each individual flower a unique ID.
+ manually annotated all flowers in the sampled image series using the rectangular bounding box tool in the VIA VGG annotation software and assigned each individual flower a unique ID.
 These annotations constitute our ground truth tracks.

+#
 ## Automatic tracking

 We built a framework for tracking, filtering, and evaluating tracking of objects in time-lapse image series.

-Our algorithm tracks objects based on distances between centroids of bounding boxes.

-The tracking algorithm has a set of user adjusted parameters that can optimize tracking accuracy.
+ tracking algorithm tracks objects based on distances between centroids of bounding boxes.
+The algorithm has a set of user adjusted parameters that can optimize tracking accuracy.
 The parameters are particularly relevant for optimal tracking of objects that are constrained to a specific area such as flowers.
-It is important to note, however, that the tracking algorithm can be used to track any objects.
-The tracking algorithm can be applied both offline (on a set of detections/annotations that have already been produced) or online (real-time tracking frame per frame).
+It is important to note, however, that the tracking algorithm could be used to track any objects.
+The algorithm can be applied both offline (on a set of detections/annotations that have already been produced) or online (real-time tracking frame per frame).
 The speed of the tracking algorithm depends on the computational power available as well as the number of objects that are being tracked.
 The method is fast, however.
-Tracking of a series containing 85 objects ran at 0.02 seconds per frame.
+Tracking of a series containing 85 objects ran at ~0.02 seconds per frame on a standard laptop.

-As the wind shifts, the flower heads changes direction.
+Several things complicate the task of tracking individual flowers through the time-lapse series.
+First, as the wind shifts, the flower heads changes direction.
 This can happen instantaneously (i.e. between two consecutive frames).
-As they are constrained by their stalk, there is a limit to the distance they can move.
+However, as they are constrained by their stalk, there is a limit to the distance they can move.
 Establishing associations between points based on just the distance between points in the current and the previous frame can cause errors when flowers are in close vicinity of each other.

-The flowers move around a center point because of their stalk.
-We base the tracking on the distance between a point in the current frame and the running mean of the positions of the previous X points in a track.
+With the tracking parameter **running mean**, we base the tracking on the distance between a point in the current frame and the running mean of the positions of the previous X points in a track.

-As winds shift, flowers close to the edge of the frame may move in and out of view.
-If a flower reappears in the same area as a flower is already being tracked after disappearing in a few frames, it is a reasonable assumption that it is the same individual and not that the old flower wilted/disappeared and a new one developed.
+Second, when the location of the flowers change they may temporarily occlude the view of other flowers and  flowers close to the edge of the frame may move in and out of view.
+This can cause a track to be lost and a new track erroneously being initiated when the flower reappears.
+However, if a flower reappears in the same area as a flower is already being tracked after disappearing in a few frames, it is a reasonable assumption that it is the same individual and not that the old flower wilted/disappeared and a new one developed.
 The parameter **max disappeared** sets the number of frames a track can be lost before a new track is initiated for points appearing in the same area.

-Similarly, this deals with potential false negatives.
-If a given flower has not been annotated in a single frame, it should not be assigned a new track.

-Setting **max disappeared** to 0 tracks objects based on the coordinates of the points in only the previous frame.
-The counter for number of disappeared frames is reset when a new point is associated with the track within the threshold.
+Concurrently, this deals with potential false negatives.
+If a given flower has not been annotated in a few frames, the track will not be lost.
+The counter for number of disappeared frames for a track is reset when a new point is associated with the track within the threshold.

+Third, a centroid tracking algorithm will associate a point with a tracking based on minimum distance only, disregarding the absolute distance.
+As flowers are constrained in the movement, we can assume a maximum distance that will occur between points and force the initiation of tracks for points that exceed this threshold.
+We do that with the parameter **max distance**.

 #
 ![](../figures/figure_1.png){ width=100% }

-**Figure 1:** Simple centroid tracking may produce erroneous associations when objects move between frames.
+**Figure 1:**  centroid tracking may produce erroneous associations when objects move between frames.
 Blue shows detections in the current frame (bounding box and centroid point).
 Red shows centroid points for the detections in the previous frame.

 #